instantiator/blog-source/blog-site/content/post/rainbow-paws.md

 Back in procedure `p` the `V.25,4` (`VDU 25,4`) moves the origin - this time relatively by `X%` and `Y%`, so that the centre of each circle is where the next pad should be.
 Finally `V.25,&99` draws a filled circle, with radius calculated by `FNr` (function `r`).

 _**And that's it!** I made a cute little picture, squeezed the instructions into a tweet, and even if the fine detail isn't very important to you, hopefully the idea of the challenge is fun._

+## Epilogue

+The internet is a fun place where people can iterate on each others' work.
+I would be remiss not to point out the cool improvements [@rheolism](https://twitter.com/rheolism) made to the original tweet.
+Here:

+{{< tweet 1409734588348436480 >}}